caam-37830/caam37830_2021.github.io/syllabus.md

 We reserve the right to curve the grades, but only in a fashion that would improve the grade earned by the stated rubric.

 ### Late Work Policy
-Late work generally won't be accepted - please see the above note about how to drop your lowest homework scores.
+Late work won't be accepted - however one can drop the lowest homework scores.
 Groups will be expected to come to a consensus on how to get work done on schedule.

-This is the first time this course is being offered.
-If an assignment is taking an unreasonable amount of time to complete, please let us know.
-If this is done a few days before the due date, the assignment may be adjusted.

-In abnormal circumstances, please reach out to the instruction staff for accomodations.
-Due to Covid-19, it is anticipated that "abnormal" circumstances may be more common.

 ### Collaboration Policy